 *If your sibling is not on services with DSPD or you need waiting list guidance, please inquire with us at Intersect Services.
 We have a lot of experience with Disability Services and have quite a passion for it.
 And we are happy to help.
 I will be writing a blog about this soon!

 If you are the parent of a child with disabilities, this all still applies.
 Just remember that your other kids need support as well.
 Make sure to thank them for helping, putting off their activities, take the time to listen, give them praise for the good things they are doing, take time to spend just with them.
 And it is okay for you to have a break too.

-I know it seems really simplistic.
+I know it seems really simple.
 But sometimes in simplicity there is form, function, and beauty.

 Carry on, because you are an amazing and beautiful person!